 Deutsch: Ergebnis / Español: Resultado / Português: Resultado / Français: Résultat / Italiano: Risultato

-Result in the fitness context refers to the measurable or observable outcomes achieved through exercise, training, or a fitness programme.
-These outcomes may include improvements in Physical Strength, Endurance, flexibility, weight management, or overall health.
+Result in the fitness context refers to the measurable or observable outcomes achieved through Exercise, training, or a fitness programme.
+These outcomes may include improvements in Physical Strength, Endurance, flexibility, Weight management, or overall health.
 Results can vary based on individual goals, Consistency, and the type of activities performed.

 Description